Introduction to Data Structures:

 Custom Data Structures:

-Python comes with built-in data structures, but custom data structures can be created based on specific requirements.
-Some popular custom data structures in programming include stacks, queues, trees, linked lists, and graphs.
+While Python provides built-in data structures, programmers often create custom data structures tailored to specific needs.
+Some widely used custom data structures include stacks, queues, trees, linked lists, and graphs.

-Stacks: A stack is a custom data structure that follows the Last-In-First-Out (LIFO) principle.
-It has two main operations: push (to add an item to the stack) and pop (to remove the last item from the stack).
+Stacks are custom data structures that follow the Last-In-First-Out (LIFO) principle.
+They have two main operations: push (to add an item to the stack) and pop (to remove the last item added).

-Queues: A queue is a custom data structure that follows the First-In-First-Out (FIFO) principle.
-It has two main operations: enqueue (to add an item to the queue) and dequeue (to remove the first item from the queue).
+Queues are data structures that adhere to the First-In-First-Out (FIFO) principle.
+They have two primary operations: enqueue (to add an item to the queue) and dequeue (to remove the first item added).

-Linked Lists: A linked list is a data structure composed of nodes that are connected through pointers.
-Each node contains a value and a pointer to the next node in the list.
+Linked lists are data structures composed of nodes connected through pointers.
+Each node holds a value and a pointer to the next node in the list.

-Graphs: A graph is a data structure that represents relationships between objects.
-A graph consists of vertices (nodes) and edges (lines that connect the vertices).
+Graphs are data structures that represent relationships between objects.
+They consist of vertices (nodes) and edges (lines connecting the vertices).

 List Data Structure:

-List data structure is one of the most commonly used built-in data structures in Python.
-In this section, we will dive deeper into the details of lists.
+Lists are one of the most widely used built-in data structures in Python.
+Let’s delve deeper into their characteristics and functionalities.

 Definition and Characteristics of Lists: